-- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - What to do if you are worried a child is being abused.
-2015 - Keeping children safe in education 2020 - Statutory Framework for the Early Years Foundation Stage" (April 2017) - Guidance for Safer Working Practices for adults who work with children in Education Settings - School online safety policy - School Mental Health Policy (EHS provided a model policy) - School Relationships and Sex Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police - Whistleblowing policy.
+- Cheshire East Safeguarding Children's Partnership (CESCP) procedures - Working Together to Safeguard Children 2018 - Keeping children safe in education 2022 (publishing.service.gov.uk) - What to do if you are worried a child is being abused.
+2015 - Statutory framework for the early years foundation stage 2021 - Prevent duty guidance GOV.UK (www.gov.uk) - Behaviour in schools: advice for headteachers and staff DFE 2022 - Safer Working Practice Guidance for those working with children and young people in education settings May 2022 - School Mental Health Policy (EHS provided a model policy) - School Relationships (and Sex) Education Policy - Staff Code of Conduct - Staff use of mobile phones and Social Media Policy - Substance Misuse Policy - "Preventing and Tackling Bullying" DfE July 2017 - School and Colleges: When to call the police

 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
-In order to fulfil this responsibility effectively, all professionals in this school make sure their approach is child-centred.
+In order to fulfil this responsibility effectively, all practitioners in this school make sure their approach is child centred.
 This means that we consider, at all times, what is in the best interests of the child.

-No single professional can have a full picture of a child's needs and circumstances.
+No single practitioner can have a full picture of a child's needs and circumstances.
 If children and families are to receive the right help at the right time, everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
-Through our day-to-day contact with pupils and direct work with families, staff take notice of indicators of possible abuse or neglect and refer them to Children's Services (in Cheshire East or in neighbouring authorities dependent upon the child's area of residence).
+Through our day-to-day contact with pupils and direct work with families, staff take notice of indicators of possible abuse or neglect and consult with Children's Services in Cheshire East (or in neighbouring authorities dependent upon the child's area of residence).
 We recognise that we form part of the wider safeguarding system for children.
 This responsibility also means that we are aware of the behaviour of staff in the school; we maintain an attitude of 'it could happen here' where safeguarding is concerned.